llwor94/study-app-api/documentation.md

 ```
 [
+  {
-    {   "id": 12345,
+    "id": 12,
     "question": "Here's a sample question 2",
     "options": [
       "sample option",
       "another 1",
       "This one is the answer shh don't tell",
       "yayyy"
     ]
   }
 ]
 ```

 ##### 404 (Not Found)
->If you pass in an id that does not match one in the database, the endpoint will return an HTTP response with a status code `404` and a body as below.
+>If you pass in a quizId that does not match one in the database, the endpoint will return an HTTP response with a status code `404` and a body as below.
 ```
 {
   "error": true,
   "message": "The requested content does not exist."
 }
 ```
+___

 ## **GET SPECIFIC QUESTION**
 ### Gets a question by its ID.